I am a custom tattoo artist; meaning that I design a unique tattoo for every client.

 How much do you charge?

-my deposit amount is - $200.00 to secure the bookings required for your tattoo. if you need to cancel at any point the deposit is non refundable. if you need to reschedule this will be handled on a per client bases.
-After 3 reschedules your deposit is non refundable and it may be best if we part ways. i do not get paid if i am not working, I do not get sick days or vacation days paid for by a company, please keep this in mind.
+my deposit amount is - $200.00 this secures the booking dates, covers the time of the consultation and several hours of research and drawing. if you choose to cancel your entire tattoo at any point the deposit is non refundable. if you need to reschedule this will be handled on a per client bases.
+After 3 reschedules your deposit is non refundable and it may be best if we part ways. i do not get paid if i am not working; I do not get sick days or vacation days paid for by a company, please keep this in mind.

 Am I charged from the time I arrive?